Bios-Marcel/ServerBrowser/README.md

 #### Build all the stuff yourself

-Incase you are paranoid and scared that i might have infected the files in the release section, feel free to build the project yourself.
+In case you are paranoid and scared that i might have infected the files in the release section, feel free to build the project yourself.
 For further information on how to build the project, check the [Build Section](https://github.com/Bios-Marcel/ServerBrowser#build) below

 ## Troubleshooting